emca-it/CyberX/17-00-00-Integrations/17-00-00-Integrations.md

 ## Wazuh integration ##

-ITRS Log Analytics can integrate with the Wazuh, which is lightweight agent is designed to perform a number of tasks with the objective of detecting threats and, when necessary, trigger automatic responses.
+CyberX can integrate with the Wazuh, which is lightweight agent is designed to perform a number of tasks with the objective of detecting threats and, when necessary, trigger automatic responses.
 The agent core capabilities are:

 - Log and events data collection
 - File and registry keys integrity monitoring